paulojraposo/FlowMaps/README.md

 7. Run the script on the provided demo data:
 `python InterpolatedFlowMaps.py testdata.csv testdata.shp`

+The script produces two output files, with their names having either "_lines" or "_arrows" appended to them.
+Arrows are polygons where arrow width linearly reflects FlowMag, scaled by the optional --magscale parameter.
+These could be loaded as-is into webmaps such as [Leaflet](https://leafletjs.com/).
+Given your chosen output map projection (and it's spatial units) and your FlowMag values, you'll likely have to experiment with the --magscale parameter to scale arrows to sizes that are neither too small or too big for your map.

-The script produces just the skeletal polylines for the flows.
+The lines are skeletal polylines for the flows.
 Once you have those, use your favorite GIS (e.g., QGIS at <a href="https://qgis.org" target="_blank">https://qgis.org</a>) to symbolize them, for example by drawing line or arrow widths according to the FlowMag attribute, as in the image at top.

-The provided QML file can help you get started with symbolizing your flow lines in QGIS 3.
+The provided QML file can help you get started with symbolizing your linear flow lines in QGIS 3.
 It defines a classification scheme based on testdata.csv, some colors, a layer rendering order that draws flows with smaller FlowMag values on top of those with larger, a drop shadow, and an arrow size definition based on fractions of the FlowMag attribute (i.e., arrow end width, head width, and head length are each defined with an SQL-like statement dividing the value of FlowMag by the arbitrary value of 300).
 You'll almost certainly have to change the values for the class breaks and the symbol drawing and scaling parameters in the QGIS Layer Properties window to choices that fit your own data and map, but you can start by adjusting the values given in the QML file, after loading it using the menu option illustrated below.

 <img src="figures/qmlloadscreencap.png"><br>